01. Asbestos Class Actions

 History and Examples of Asbestos Class Action Lawsuits

-The history of class action cases helped shape the current state of asbestos litigation.
-In 1985, a judge certified the first class action of asbestos workers’ claims.
-The class consisted of about 800 asbestos claims pending in the federal court in Texas.
+- In 1985, a judge allowed the first asbestos class action.
+The class consisted of about 800 asbestos claims pending in court in Texas.
 The lawsuit settled for $137 million.

 In 1999, the Supreme Court rejected a settlement similar to the one in Amchem Products.
 These two cases effectively ended efforts to litigate asbestos cases through class actions.